The F-Word’s round-up of what’s happening in the world of comedy and theatre in January

 Duckie Family Legacy is at Rich Mix in London on Saturday 17 February from 8pm until 3am.
 It will be exploring the roots of Queer People of Colour and the legacy they have left and continue to leave, behind.
 Redressing the misconception that People of Colour have no LGBTQ+ history of their own.
 Family is a QTIPOC centred event originated and co-curated by Kayza Rose and Campbell X.

 BeautifuL is a new dance theatre work by Sweetshop Revolution encompassing movement and text, exploring love and sexuality from the point of view of women and will be at Hackney Showroom on Thursday 22 and Friday 23 February.

 And lastly, Funny Women have announced the Top 10 comedy shows as seen and voted for by the public in 2017.
 Three shows will go forward to the final which is in London on Monday 12 March.

 Image one is of Flo & Joan.
 Their faces are side-by-side and they both look seriously straight into the camera.
 There is a pink background behind them.

 Image two is of Symoné who will be performing at Duckie Family Legacy.
-She lies on her back with both legs up in the air.
-She twirls a hula hoop around one foot.
-Her eyes are closed and she’s smiling.
-She wears pink hot pants, fishnet tights, sparkly socks and a gold bra top.
+They lie on their back with both legs up in the air.
+They twirl a hula hoop around one foot.
+Their eyes are closed and they’re smiling.
+They wear pink hot pants, fishnet tights, sparkly socks and a gold bra top.